 Neither the Board nor district staff members shall be responsible for the diagnosis or treatment of student illness.
 The administration of prescribed medication to a student during school hours shall be permitted only when failure to take such medicine would jeopardize the health of the student, or the student would not be able to attend school if the medicine were not made available to them during school hours, or where it is done pursuant to law requiring accommodation to a student's special medical needs (e.g., Section 504 of the Rehabilitation Act of 1973).
-All medications must be prescribed by a licensed medical provider, This is necessary for both prescription and non-prescription medication with the exception of sunscreen (§907 of Education Law.)
+"Medication" will include all medicines prescribed by an authorized medical provider.